WeblateOrg/weblate/docs/user/files.rst

 Downloading translations
 ------------------------

-From the project or component dashboard, translatable files can be downloaded using the :guilabel:`Download source file` in the :guilabel:`Files` menu, producing a copy of the file as it is stored in the upstream Version Control System.
+From the project or component dashboard, translatable files can be downloaded using the :guilabel:`Download original translation file` in the :guilabel:`Files` menu, producing a copy of the original file as it is stored in the upstream Version Control System.

-You can either download the original file as is or converted into one of widely used localization formats.
+You can also download the translation converted into one of widely used localization formats.
 The converted files will be enriched with data provided in Weblate such as additional context, comments or flags.

 Several file formats are available, including a compiled file